mozilla/burnham/application/docs/glean.md

 Burnham missions are defined in [src/burnham/missions.py][missions.py]

-As mentioned about for most missions `complete()` performs a sequence of `space_ship.jump()` and `space_ship.warp()` calls, which in turn records to the `technology.space_travel` metric.
+As mentioned above for most missions `complete()` performs a sequence of `space_ship.jump()` and `space_ship.warp()` calls, which in turn records to the `technology.space_travel` metric.